Lu-Group-UKHD/MetAlyzer/README.md

 [![metacran downloads](https://cranlogs.r-pkg.org/badges/grand-total/MetAlyzer)](https://cran.r-project.org/package=MetAlyzer)
 <!-- badges: end -->

-**An R Package to read and analyze MetIDQ&trade; output**
+**An R Package to read and analyze WebIDQ&trade; output**

-The package provides methods to read output files from the MetIDQ&trade; software into R. Metabolomics data is read and reformatted into an S4 object for convenient data handling, statistics and downstream analysis.
+The package provides methods to read output files from the WebIDQ&trade; software into R. Metabolomics data is read and reformatted into an S4 object for convenient data handling, statistics and downstream analysis.

 ## Install